vincenzocoia/distplyr/README.md

 [`distributions3`](https://cran.r-project.org/web/packages/distributions3/index.html)
-package is close to what I’ve been looking for, but I wanted to be able to work with any distribution, including non-parametric or semi-parametric ones, and I don’t think `distributions3` allows for that.
+package is close to what I’ve been looking for, but I wanted to be able to work with any distribution, including non-parametric or semi-parametric ones, and I think in order to do that with `distributions3`, you’d have to contribute to the package.

 ## Installation